elicazer/-sculpted-rocket-engines-picogk/README.md

 Download this example repository, open in VisualStudio Code, and run the code `Program.cs`.

 The examples are organized into subfolders, according to the their category.

+## Added engines and exports

+- `FunctionalRocketEngine` – printable liquid engine with helical regen channels (see `stl_exports/FunctionalRocketEngine*.stl.gz` and cross-section STL).
+- `SculptedRocketEngine` – Leap71-inspired stylized engine with twisted fins and flow ribs (see `stl_exports/SculptedRocketEngine*.stl.gz` and cross-section STL).
+- `FluidManifold` – branching fluid manifold demo (STL generated on run).

+STL exports are checked in under `stl_exports/` for quick 3D printing.
+To regenerate, run `dotnet run` (uses the task set in `Program.cs`).